Flerobuterol

 Flerobuterol (INN; developmental code name CRL-40827) is a selective β-adrenergic receptor agonist related to salbutamol which was under development for the treatment of major depressive disorder but was never marketed.
 It is an agonist of the β_{1}-, β_{2}-, and β_{3}-adrenergic receptors.
 The drug was under development in France by Cephalon and Lafon and reached phase 2 clinical trials prior to its development being discontinued.
 It was first described in the scientific literature by 1988 and its development was terminated in 2007.

+Synthesis

+The chemical synthesis of flerobuterol was reported:

+The halogenation of 2'-fluoroacetophenone [445-27-2] (1) with molecular bromine in acetic acid led to 2-Fluorophenacyl bromide [655-15-2] (2).
+Alkylation with tert-butylamine [75-64-9] led to 2-(tert-butylamino)-1-(2-fluorophenyl)ethenone, PC13374926 (3).
+The reduction of the ketone with sodium borohydride led to Flerobuterol (4).